 The disruption of sleep from snoring is causing couples to have a hard time sleeping together.
 Ordinarily affectionate couples can have a strain in their relationship caused by snoring.
-Usually, if it wasn’t for their spouse, a snorer wouldn’t even know they have a problem.
+Usually, if it wasn’t for their bed partner, a snorer wouldn’t even know they have a problem.

 Snoring causes fatigue: